Northwind, The Contributor

-Northwind is professor for various different disciplines at various different universities in various countries.
+Northwind is professor for various disciplines at various universities in various countries.
 He is the author of a number of books (although nothing that you would have read) and quite a lot of technical papers.
 You might have seen reporting about his work in National Geographic, Time and The Wall Street Journal.

 He spends his time on mysterious online sites run by a bunch of weird enthusiasts.

 Please check out my short stories below: